 Mutations in the TWIST1 gene prevent one copy of the gene in each cell from making any functional protein.
 A shortage of the TWIST1 protein affects the development and maturation of cells in the skull, face, and limbs.
 These abnormalities underlie the signs and symptoms of Saethre-Chotzen syndrome, including the premature fusion of certain skull bones.

-A small number of cases of Saethre-Chotzen syndrome have resulted from a structural chromosomal abnormality, such as a deletion or rearrangement of genetic material, in the region of chromosome 7 that contains the TWIST1 gene.
+In a small number of people with Saethre-Chotzen syndrome, the condition is caused by a structural chromosomal abnormality, such as a deletion or rearrangement of genetic material, in the region of chromosome 7 that contains the TWIST1 gene.
 When Saethre-Chotzen syndrome is caused by a chromosomal deletion instead of a mutation within the TWIST1 gene, affected children are much more likely to have intellectual disability, developmental delay, and learning difficulties.
 These features are typically not seen in classic cases of Saethre-Chotzen syndrome.
 Researchers believe that a loss of other genes on chromosome 7 may be responsible for these additional features.

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In some cases, an affected person inherits the mutation from one affected parent.
 Other cases may result from new mutations in the gene.
 These cases occur in people with no history of the disorder in their family.